Terrance Gore: Chicago Cubs

 On August 15, 2018, Gore was traded to the Chicago Cubs in exchange for cash considerations, and assigned to the Triple-A Iowa Cubs.
-He was promoted to the major leagues on September 1, 2018.
+He was promoted to the major leagues on September 1.
 On September 8, he recorded his first major league hit in the first game of a double header against the Washington Nationals pitcher Max Scherzer.
-He became a free agent after the 2018 season.
+Gore elected free agency following the season on November 2.

-Return to Kansas City
+Kansas City Royals (second stint)

 On December 18, 2018, Gore signed a one-year contract to return to the Royals.
-He was designated for assignment on July 12, 2019 despite hitting .275 with 13 stolen bases.
+He was designated for assignment on July 12, 2019, despite hitting .275 with 13 stolen bases.

 New York Yankees

-On July 17, 2019, Gore was traded to the New York Yankees for cash considerations.
-He was not added to the 40-man roster and was sent to the Yankees AAA affiliate.
-He became a free agent following the 2019 season.
+On July 17, 2019, Gore was traded to the New York Yankees in exchange for cash considerations.
+He was subsequently assigned to the Triple–A Scranton/Wilkes-Barre RailRiders, for whom he batted .164/.324/.255 with one home run and three RBI.
+Gore elected free agency following the season on November 4.

 Los Angeles Dodgers

 On February 17, 2020, Gore signed a minor league contract with the Los Angeles Dodgers.
-On July 23, 2020, he was added to the opening day 30-man roster.
+On July 23, he was added to the Opening Day roster.
 Gore appeared in two games for the Dodgers, playing one inning as a defensive replacement in the outfield and also pinch running before he was designated for assignment on July 30.
-On September 30, 2020, Gore was added to the 28-man roster for the 2020 Wild Card Series matchup against the Milwaukee Brewers.
+On September 30, Gore was added to the 28-man roster for the 2020 Wild Card Series matchup against the Milwaukee Brewers.
 He did not appear in either of the two games in that series but remained on the roster for the second round series against the San Diego Padres.
 Manager Dave Roberts said that Gore might not appear in the series "...but if that situation presents itself, to not have him on the roster would be pretty costly, in my opinion.".
 He did not play in any games in the postseason as he was left off the roster for the NLCS and the World Series.
 Despite being left off the NLCS and World Series rosters, Gore still received a ring following the Dodgers championship victory, the second in his career.

-On October 31, 2020, Gore was outrighted off the 40-man roster.
-He became a free agent on November 2, 2020.
+On October 31, Gore was outrighted off the 40-man roster.
+He became a free agent on November 2.